 Best tips to moderate a successful virtual roundtable

-Although each moderator has a different style and approach, one thing is certain: the most discerning qualities of our moderators bring out the best in our guests and make the session constructive and valuable.
+Although each moderator has a different style and approach, one thing is certain: the most discerning qualities of our moderators bring out the best in our guests and make the virtual event constructive and valuable.

 While moderating may take a lot of skill and practice, it is not rocket science.
-You can learn to do it in time for your next virtual roundtable session by observing the following tips:
+Having learned only from the best moderators at The Ortus Club, we have gathered a few of the best tips to host a successful virtual roundtable session.
+You can learn to do it in time for your next virtual event by observing the following tips: